codemis/hashee_a_word_press_plugin/README.md

 ## Installation
 1. Download or clone this Github repo.
-2. Upload this folder into the Word Press Site in wp-content/plugins directory
+2. Upload this folder into the Word Press Site in wp-content/plugins directory, and rename it __hashee__
 3. Login to your Word Press admin area, and click on the "Plugins" link in the left navigation
 4. Find Hashee in the list of plugins, and click activate